-- Laptop.
-Note: most recent laptops come with converters built in the AC adaptor, but make sure you check this.
-If you do not have the proper converter (i.e. one that can convert 230 volt current), then you will ruin your hard drive. - a USB memory device for transferring documents and photos between computers - 2 converters and adapters for US electronics (Tip: buy hairdryers there!) - 8 extra passport photos for ID cards, etc - International phone numbers for computer and credit cards - Address book - Pocket calculator for currency conversions - Money belt/neck pouch - space/vacuum bags (can be found at Walmart or Target and condense the amount of space you your clothing uses in your luggage) - a travel alarm clock with extra batteries - a portable music device with extra batteries - playing cards - a camera - a travel sewing kit with safety pins - a small supply of toiletries, including dental care products, which are expensive in Japan; women should take personal hygiene products - enough deodorant for the entire trip (most Westerners find that Japanese deodorant is not as strong as they would like) - a small first aid kit - all medications (both non-prescription and prescription) need to be in their original, labeled containers.
+- a laptop computer with wireless capabilities - a converter specifically for laptops (check your specific laptop needs; if you do not have one you can ruin your hard drive) - a USB memory device for transferring documents and photos between computers - 2 converters and adapters for US electronics (Tip for women: buy hairdryers there!) - 8 extra passport photos for ID cards, etc - International phone numbers for computer and credit cards - Address book - Pocket calculator for currency conversions - Money belt/neck pouch - space/vacuum bags (can be found at Walmart or Target and condense the amount of space you your clothing uses in your luggage) - a travel alarm clock with extra batteries - a portable music device with extra batteries - playing cards - a camera - a travel sewing kit with safety pins - a small supply of toiletries, including dental care products, which are expensive in Japan; women should take personal hygiene products - enough deodorant for the entire trip (most Westerners find that Japanese deodorant is not as strong as they would like) - a small first aid kit - all medications (both non-prescription and prescription) need to be in their original, labeled containers.
 Take copies of all prescriptions with you. - sports clothing/equipment (if you plan to play sports) - sunscreen & sunglasses - notebooks, school supplies, etc - Japanese-English dictionary - a few favorite photos from home to show new friends or decorate your room - a few token gifts, something typically American, from Dickinson College or representative of the area in which you live in the U.S.